coffeebank/coffee-maubot/animemanga/README.md

 - Media sub-types (Oneshot, Novel, ONA, etc.)

+## Commands

+- `anime`
+  - Searches for anime using Anilist
+- `manga`, aliases=`["manhwa", "manhua", "lightnovel", "漫画", "漫画", "만화"]`
+  - Searches for manga/manhwa/manhua and light novels using Anilist

 ## Config

 - `results` - The number of results the bot should return